jimy-salem-52/AI-Projects-Machine-Learning/README.md

 ## Models Used and their issues:

-All of the models are state of the art for NLP and are experiencing overfitting:
+All of the models are state-of-the-art for NLP and experienced overfitting:

-1. CNN: which preformed the best
+1. CNN: Performed the best.
-2. Transformers & Others: captured few classes while not identifying the others
+2. Transformers & Others: Captured a few classes while not identifying others.

 ## Solution - NLP:

 Use a CNN which got to 70+%accuracy

+# Machine Learning & Visualisation

+## Part 1:

+The dataset represents the target output as numerical.
+An EDA was performed on the dataset and visualization was done, including a covariance matrix showing a strong linear relationship between variables and the ground truth explaining most of the dataset.

+### Models Used:

+Various models were used, showcasing issues with overfitting.
+The best models were chosen based on features and ground truth variables that are to be predicted.

+## Part 2:

+The dataset shows obvious issues with class imbalances, which will affect the machine learning models used.

+The target variable was not initially identified or provided in the dataset but was chosen to avoid imbalance.

+### Models Used:

+Random Forest showed the best performance, and SHAP values were later analyzed, showing some differences, but overall class imbalance affects the models.